 As soon as I began making cuts with the Kapex, I knew I was dealing with a saw in a class of its own.
 This is a very precise saw.
 Using the 60-tooth blade it comes with, I've been able to make very clean, absolutely true cuts.
 It's easier to set up compound cuts on this saw than any of the others I've tried, it has a 12″ reach, and there's absolutely no wobble or torque movement (torque distortion was an issue with the 12″ saw I had), perhaps because the rails are fixed and the head slides (all the other saws I've used have a fixed head and sliding rails).
 Its honeycombed magnesium base makes it both light and stable.

 As I've been using this saw more, in addition to just plain appreciating how well it works, I've been thinking about some of the reasons it's so precise.
 One thing I think it has going for it is that the housing that contains the slide pipes is big, making the housing on the other saws I had look puny by comparison.
 This may be a case where the engineers of some of the other leading brands, looking to cut weight or cost on their more recent saws, shaved off too much.
 The housings on the Kapex that hold the pipes and the saw head itself are like Rocks of Gibraltar.

 There are already several excellent reviews of this saw online, so it's not worth it for me to spend any more time reviewing it.
 What I can say is that the reviews are accurate in their shared conclusion of just how good this saw is.
 Worth the money?
 Well, if you want precision, as I do, then currently there may be no worthy alternative.
-(About a year after I wrote this, Bosch came out with their intriguing dual bevel, axial glide saw.
-That just might prove to be a worthy alternative, as long as the saw's build quality is reasonable and the axial arms can hold their own against the torque.)
+(About a year after I wrote this, Bosch came out with their intriguing dual bevel glide miter saws.
+They just might prove to be a worthy alternative, as long as their build quality is reasonable and the axial arms can hold their own against torque.)

 Some reviews of the Kapex 120: